 Suspicious Network Activity Signs

-Catching those sneaky hackers early is a must for keeping your computer safe and sound.
+Catching those sneaky hackers early is essential for keeping your computer safe and sound.
 So, what’s one of the big tip-offs that someone’s poking around where they shouldn’t be?
 Yep, suspicious network activity.
 Let me break it down for ya.

 Unfamiliar outbound network connections

 Picture this: your computer busy sending data to an unknown address on its own—that’s a red flag.
 Most malware is known for connecting online to grab goodies or get its marching orders.
 To keep an eye on this, think of it like being a detective: check your open network connections for what doesn’t belong.
 For Windows users, you can go all hacker-ninja mode with commands like netstat -ano or netstat -anob.
-There’s also the friendly TCPView tool that shows what’s connected online in simple terms (LinkedIn).
+The friendly TCPView tool also shows what’s connected online in simple terms (LinkedIn).

 Internet running slower than usual